 Right to free education

-Any material/activity costs associated with the delivery of the curriculum are costs that must be met by the Board of Trustees/school, and not charged to parents.
+· any material and activity costs associated with the delivery of the curriculum are costs that must be met by the school and not charged to parents.

-Payment of donations is entirely voluntary and parents have the absolute right to decide to pay any donations in full, in part, or not at all.
-So the words “fees” and “levies” should not be used by Boards of Trustees/schools when requesting donations.
+Parents of decile 8-10 schools and of decile 1-7 schools who choose not to opt-in to the donations scheme (see below) have the absolute right to decide to pay any requested donations in full, in part, or not at all.
+(The words “fees” and “levies” should not be used by schools or their boards when requesting donations).

 What is the board's role in effective student behaviour management?